Fixed-gear bikes (“fixies”) are incredibly polarizing.

 With practice—ideally far from hills or cars—this all starts to feel natural.

-The fact that you can’t coast is only a big problem if you instinctively ride as though you could.
+The fact that you can’t coast is less of a problem once your instincts have caught up.
 When reflexes and muscle memory change, the whole experience becomes more enjoyable.

 It’s also a great workout, since climbs are laborious and there’s no way to coast on the descent.